-Now lets see how can we rescue the grub here.
+Now let's see how can you rescue the grub here.

 How To Fix: error: no such partition grub rescue

-We’ll be using chroot to rescue grub.
-The whole concept is that since grub configuration files have been deleted or corrupted, it needs to be re-installed.
-And using the live CD of exact OS version, we can install the grub configuration again.
+You’ll be using chroot to rescue grub.
+The whole concept is that since grub configuration files have been deleted or corrupted, it need to be re-installed.
+And using the live CD of the exact OS version, we can install the grub configuration again.
 It will delete all the changes (if any) you have made to the grub.